Tiendil/feeds.fun/README.md

 FFUN_AUTH_SUPERTOKENS__API_KEY=...
 FFUN_AUTH_SUPERTOKENS__CONNECTION_URI=...

-# Has default value for development environment
+# Has default value for development environment.
-# But I strogly recommend to redefine it
-# Because of potential security issues
+# I strongly recommend to redefine it because of potential security issues.
 FFUN_USER_SETTINGS_SECRET_KEY=...

-# enable openai chatgpt-3.5 processors
+# Enable openai chatgpt-3.5 processors.
-# there are two of them, you can enbale both or only one
+# There are two of them, you can enable both or only one.
-# other processors are enabled by default
+# Other processors are enabled by default.
 FFUN_LIBRARIAN_OPENAI_CHAT_35_PROCESSOR__ENABLED="True"
 FFUN_LIBRARIAN_OPENAI_CHAT_35_FUNCTIONS_PROCESSOR__ENABLED="True"
 ```